mattvenn/waveform/README.md

 * The smaller beads had the centers stuck inside, although this wasn't too annoying to get out with a needle.
 * The profile of the necklace I made looks a little different to the actual wave, because of averaging?
 * I would imagine that getting the beads back to the right student could be an issue.
 Make sure you have lots of little bags and get each student to write the name of their file on a piece of paper inside.
+* Hide the turtle cursor so that it doesn't get laser cut or printed.
+* I had to change the line width of the circles in the eps file to 'hairline' within corel draw.